aubreypwd/aubreypwd.hashnode.dev/cl2rpxs5300oqdmnv07xnhffy.md

 ## Pixelmator Template for Rounded Corner Wallpaper for iPhone SE 2

 I may hate the Notch, but I really love the new MacBook Pro rounded corners.
-I do it on my desktop:
+I do it on my Desktop:

 ![IMG_3199.HEIC.jpg](https://cdn.hashnode.com/res/hashnode/image/upload/v1651676664261/D-FKto0Od.jpg align="left")